by Dale Robinson

 The new EU travel rules impact UK citizens by requiring biometric checks, including facial recognition and fingerprint scans when entering certain countries.
 These changes, which were due to begin in November 2024, are part of the EU’s efforts to modernise and improve border control.

-Due to delays, the start date of the entry/ exit system has since been postponed.
+Due to delays, the start date of the entry/ exit system has since been postponed with no confirmed date for launch.

 What is the EU’s new entry/exit system?

-The EES is an automated system for registering non-EU nationals travelling for a short stay, including UK citizens, each time they cross external borders to countries using the system.
+When it is launched, the EES will be an automated system for registering non-EU nationals travelling for a short stay, including UK citizens, each time they cross external borders to countries using the system.

 It serves as a digital database of the arrival and departure dates of people visiting the EU, keeping records of your biometric data and information from your travel document.